aliciadfm/aliciadfm.github.io/README.md

 Well, mine have the basic functionalities but looks cooler.

 # Instructions
+It is now available on aliciadfm.github.io
-You only have to download the project and open the index.html
+Anyway you can still download the project and open the index.html